-No. California now has a one tier vs a two tier board.
+No. California now has a one-tier vs a two-tier board.

 Yes, the Illinois board of accountancy still follows a two-tier system for the CPA license.
 After candidates pass all sections of the CPA Exam and the ethics exam, they are eligible to apply for the Illinois Certificate of CPA Exam Completion.
-After fulfilling the work experience requirement, candidates can apply for the CPA license and call themselves a CPA.
+After fulfilling the work experience requirement, candidates can apply for the CPA license and call themselves CPAs.

 As of May 19, 2017, the Massachusetts state board follows a one-tier system.